ThinkingJoules/snapgraph/README.md

 TODO MAKE README INTO STARTUP GUIDE
 MOVE ALL APIs INFO TO SEPERATE DOCS??

-## Loading gun instance in to gbase
+## Loading gun instance in to snapgraph
 ```
 import Gun from 'gun/gun';
-import {gunToGbase, gbase} from 'gundb-gbase'
+import {gunToSnap, snap} from 'snapgraph'

 let opt = {}